Cannibal Girls: In popular culture

 During a montage of New York City being overrun by ghosts in Ghostbusters II (also directed by Reitman), Cannibal Girls is the film showing at a cinema where movie-goers are chased out by a winged ghost.
 It appears again in Ghostbusters: Afterlife once again at a local cinema.
+In 2024's Ghostbusters: Frozen Empire it appears as a VHS cassette that Gary Grooberson picks up to watch for movie night.